Outdoor Skills

 WEED’EM AND REAP: A Weed Eater Reader

 Roger Welsch.
 Join this best-selling humorist as he recounts his encounters with edible wild foods - you'll get a bellyful of laughs, as well as a great backyard buffet (salad, stew, tea, dessert, etc.).
 Full of entertaining stories about identifying, preparing, and eating weeds.
-Includes info on making wine, jams, and jellies.
+Includes information on making wine, jams, and jellies.
 A “first-rate, industrial-grade weed eating reader.”
 6 x 9, 224p, 2006.

-W907X paperback ..........US $14.95 CAN $17.95
+W907X paperback ..........US $14.95 CAN $16.95

-U.S. ARMY SURVIVAL HANDBOOK
+U.S. ARMY SURVIVAL HANDBOOK (Revised and Updated)

 TOM BROWN’S FIELD GUIDE TO WILDERNESS SURVIVAL